GtkDrawingArea and Cairo

 void drawing_function (GtkDrawingArea *drawing_area, cairo_t *cr, int width, int height,

-The program is src/misc/da1.c.
+The program is /src/misc/da1.c.
 Compile and run it, then a window with a black rectangle (square) appears.
-Try resizing the window.
-The square always appears at the center of the window because the drawing function is invoked each time the window is resized.
+When you resize the window, the square always appears at the center of the window because the drawing function is invoked each time the window is resized.